berheg/JavaScript/JavaScript1/Week2/lesson-plan.md

 ```

 ### Function
+Create a function called `getCircleArea`.
+It should have the `radius` of the circle as parameter and return the circle area.
+What happens if we dont return anything in the function?

 Create a function called `celciusToFahreneit` it should have a parameter called `celcius`.
 It should return the temperature in fahrenheit.

 Try call the function and check with google if the function returns the right value.